-(1) Salaries of teachers and other personnel with contracts of less than 12 months are paid over a 12 month period.
+- (1) The Board budgets on the modified accrual basis with the exception of motor vehicle taxes, which are recognized at the time of collection rather than when earned. - (2) Salaries of teachers and other personnel with contracts of less than 12 months are paid over a 12 month period.
 Expenditures for salaries (and related fringe benefits) are budgeted based on the amount that will be paid from the budgeted revenues.
-However, salaries (and related benefits) earned but not paid are reported as expenditures on the financial statements.

-Net Decrease in Fund Balance - Budget to GAAP

-(2) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the Board's budget.
+However, salaries (and related benefits) earned but not paid are reported as expenditures on the financial statements. - Net Decrease in Fund Balance Budget to GAAP - (3) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the Board's budget.
 This amount differs from the fund balance reported in the Statement of Revenues, Expenditures and Changes in Fund Balances because of the cumulative effect of transactions such as those described above.